vetty88/Professional-Portfolio/client/README.md

 When you enable the `proxy` option, you opt into a more strict set of host checks.
 This is necessary because leaving the backend open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
 The issue is explained in [this article](https://medium.com/webpack/webpack-dev-server-middleware-security-issues-1489d950874a) and [this issue](https://github.com/webpack/webpack-dev-server/issues/887).

-This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/faceprojectincubator/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option:
+This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/faceProjectincubator/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option:

 >Invalid Host header

-To work around it, you can specify your public development host in a file called `.env.development` in the root of your project:
+To work around it, you can specify your public development host in a file called `.env.development` in the root of your Project:

 ```
 HOST=myPublicDevHost.com